wiloon/blog/content/post/archive-2/2015-12-30-java-exit-code.md

     You can actually return any int not just a 1 or 0.
-A common <span class="kLink">searching for was found, Exit 1 means that the text you were searching for was not found and Exit 2 means it barfed.
+A common searching for was found, Exit 1 means that the text you were searching for was not found and Exit 2 means it barfed.

       To get a handle no the exit status, the env variable "$?" is the return status of the last command.
 So try this: